 Your best chance at standing out is to show the admissions team that your credentials align with their expectations and make you a good fit for their institution.
 Schools want to see you holistically: your academic abilities, your experiences, your short and long term goals, and overall personality.

-Make sure your application is unique; it is a sure-fire way to stand out amongst other applicants.
-Here are some tips on how to make your application shine through and enhance your chances of getting into college.
+Make sure your application is unique; it’s a sure-fire way to stand out amongst other applicants.
+Here are some tips on applying for college and on how to make your application shine to boost your chances of getting into college.

 This list will give you various ideas for making your college application stand out to your dream schools.
-We delve into how each tip works and offer examples of what makes a good impression and conversely, what does not.
+We delve into what looks good on college applications and offer examples of what makes a good impression and conversely, what does not.

-It may feel like typical advice but taking courses that would help ease you into your college program also allows colleges to look at your academic capabilities.
+It may feel like typical advice, but taking the right courses to help ease you into your college program is a necessary step to college admissions.
 Colleges want to see the classes you take as well as your academic standing in each.
 Your grades are one of the most crucial considerations in admissions decisions.

 Doing your best in each class means taking advantage of all the resources available to you.
 Develop better studying, reading, and academic skills and try to style a strategy that best suits you.
 This will also help you once you reach college as well; note-taking, memorizing material, and reading are crucial when it comes to excelling in post-secondary institutions.

+One of our top college application tips is to focus on your personal statement.
 Imagine your life as a book and getting into college is your next chapter.
-The beginning of this chapter needs to be captivating.
 All your life experiences, good or bad, have shaped you into the person you are now, and you can use them to write the personal statement on your college applications.

 College admissions committees want to know what makes you tick, how you evolved as a person in high school, and what you hope to achieve in the future.
-Telling your personal life story is a great way to do that.
+Telling the story of who you are in relation to why you want to go to college looks excellent on college applications.

 The possibilities are endless; these slice-of-life moments reveal the type of person you are and have a more positive reception than a formal, impersonal essay.

-Extracurricular activities are not only fulfilling, they can also strengthen your chances of getting into your dream school.
+Extracurricular activities are one of the extra special things that look great on college applications.
+They are not only fulfilling, they can also strengthen your chances of getting into your dream school.
 Colleges believe that participating in clubs, sports, or any extracurricular activity shows that you have creativity, innovation, leadership skills, and independent thought.

 Volunteering shows your willingness to help those in need and contribute to the greater good.
 Colleges see community service as responsible and generally positive; they can see how your service aligns with the campus culture.
 However, avoid volunteering just to fill a requirement; engage in long-term opportunities that you feel passionate about.